goldenmaza/aveline/backend/REVISION_HISTORY.md

+c7a81bf - [Backend] Minor fixes - Apr 3, 2025

+In this commit we have made minor changes for avoiding NullPointerExceptions as well as less logging.

+v.2.3.0

-4adb93f - [Backend] Adding Node configurations - Feb 2, 2025
+d3ff92e - [Backend] Adding Node configurations - Feb 2, 2025

 In this commit we have re-entered the Node configurations to the 'package.json' file with the latest versions.